Watch TV Networks Online Without Cable — How To Get Access

 Use A Streaming Service

 STEP 2) Use the chart below to see if the channel is available via a cable TV alternative — also called a streaming service, or Internet TV.
-For the complete list of services, check out today’sbest cable TV alternatives.
 The main options are:

 + Amazon Prime Video, which streams a handful of popular channels like HBO and Showtime.